Skip to main content

 Russia invokes its nuclear capacity in a UN speech that's full of bile toward the West

-Russia's top diplomat warned Saturday against “trying to fight to victory with a nuclear power,” delivering a U.N.
-General Assembly speech packed with condemnations of what Russia sees as Western machinations in Ukraine and elsewhere — including inside the United Nations itself.
+Russia’s top diplomat warned Saturday against “trying to fight to victory with a nuclear power,” delivering a U.N.
+General Assembly speech packed with condemnations of what Russia sees as Western attempts at global domination and machinations in Ukraine -- and even inside the United Nations itself.

 Three days after Russian President Vladimir Putin aired a shift in his country’s nuclear doctrine, Foreign Minister Sergey Lavrov accused the West of using Ukraine — which Russia invaded in February 2022 — as a tool to try “to defeat” Moscow strategically, and “preparing Europe for it to also throw itself into this suicidal escapade.”